davidk/pytinysong/README.md

 License
 -------

+CC0 Public Domain.
-`pytinysong` is licensed under the WTFPL.
-Using it for world domination is allowed.
+Using it for world domination is (still) allowed.
+More information [here](http://creativecommons.org/publicdomain/zero/1.0/).